 Google Chromecast is supported by Disney+

 Among the many platforms that Disney+ supported at launch are the Google Chromecast and Chromecast built-in devices.
 This is great news because that means that it's easy as pie to switch between watching on a phone to watching on the big screen at home, even if you don't own a TV with Android TV or Roku built into it.
+Using Disney+ on a Chromecast is easy as three taps.

 Common Chromecast bugs on Disney+